-The George Rogers Clark Memorial Bridge carries US Route 31 over the Ohio River between Louisville, Kentucky and New Albany, Indiana.
+The George Rogers Clark Memorial Bridge carries US Route 31 over the Ohio River between Louisville, Kentucky, and New Albany, Indiana.
+It was listed on the National Register of Historic Places in 1984.

-In December 1923, a heated debate ensued on financing for the new bridge.(1) Some suggested that tolls should be used to pay for the construction and retired when the bonds are paid off, while others desired a free crossing, unlike the Terminal Bridge.
-The discussion jeopardized approval ratings for the Louisville mayor, so the discussion was postponed until April 1925.
+A heated debate on financing the new bridge ensued in December 1923 after some suggested that tolls should be used to pay for the construction of the crossing and retired when the bonds are paid off, while others desired a free crossing, unlike the Terminal Bridge.
+1 The discussion jeopardized approval ratings for the Louisville mayor, so the discussion was postponed until April 1925.

 Design and Construction

-Construction began in June by the American Bridge Company, who had submitted the lowest bid of $1.9 million for the substructure.(1) Work was completed in October 1929 at a cost of $4.7 million and was known as the Municipal Bridge.
-Toll rates were 35 cents until New Year’s Eve 1936 when the rate lowered to a quarter.
+Construction began in June by the American Bridge Company and the new Municipal Bridge was completed at the cost of $4.7 million in October 1929.
+1 Toll rates were initially 35¢ until New Year’s Eve 1936 when the rate lowered to 25¢.

-The removal of the tolls increased traffic on the span considerably.
-Adding to the burden was the suburban growth across the Ohio River into the farm fields of southern Indiana.
-By the early 1950s, the four-lane bridge was approaching capacity, causing congestion both in downtown Louisville and in Jeffersonville.
-The Terminal Bridge was similarly overburdened.
-Studies were conducted in 1952 and 1953 by Kentucky Senator Arthur Grafton, who also served as counsel to the Louisville Bridge Commission, which concluded that tolls should be reinstated in order to finance two new spans.(1) The new bridges would be located in Jeffersonville and in New Albany from Louisville.
+By the early 1950s, the river crossing had become overburdened with traffic because of suburban residential growth in southern Indiana.
+Studies were conducted in 1952 and 1953 by Kentucky Senator Arthur Grafton, who also served as counsel to the Louisville Bridge Commission, which concluded that tolls should be reinstated in order to finance two new bridges between Louisville and Jeffersonville and Louisville and New Albany.
+1

-The Clark Bridge was rehabilitated in 1958.
-On March 8, 1984, the Clark Memorial Bridge was added to the National Register of Historic Places.
-Minor rehabilitation work began in May 2010 with the replacement of handrails and sidewalks on the Kentucky approach, an the painting of the steel to a pastel yellow color.(2) The total cost of the project, completed in October, was $2.5 million.
+The Clark Bridge was rehabilitated in 1958 and again between May and October 2010 with the replacement of handrails and sidewalks on the Kentucky approach, and the painting of the superstructure to a pastel yellow color at the cost of $2.5 million.
+2

 - State: Indiana, Kentucky